 Patent Lawyer in Toronto - Elias Borges of Borges Law - Intellectual Property Lawyer and Registered Patent Agent serving Toronto & the GTA for 25 Years

 We are an elite group of lawyers and registered patent and trademark agents dedicated to the protection of our client's intellectual property rights.
-We are based in Toronto, Canada with offices at 56 Aberfoyle Crescent, Suite 840 (in Etobicoke).
+We are based in Toronto, Canada with offices at 56 Aberfoyle Crescent, Suite 840 (Bloor St. & Islington Ave. in Etobicoke).
 We can help you protect your invention, trademark, trade secret, copyrighted material, logo and trade name.

-- Expert Patent Lawyer serving Toronto and Southern Ontario
+- Experienced Patent Lawyer serving Toronto and Southern Ontario

 - Registered Patent & Trademark Agents (Canada & USA)

 - Affordable Prices - Prompt & Professional Service

-- Free Consultation (phone) - Free Patent Search with Every Personal Consultation
+- Free 1/2 hour Consultation - Free Patent Search with Every Personal Consultation

 Patents and Inventions - We Protect Them